aeriaframework/docs/frontend/components/aeria-grid.md

 # aeria-grid

-Used to create a grid with standardized gap and responsiveness breakpoints.
+This components returns a grid with standardized gaps and responsiveness breakpoints.

-## Slots

-- default (required): the contents of the grid.

 ## Example